romanzdk/tech-demo-python-packaging/README.md

                     ├── jp.po
                     └── messages.pot

+The files in the `po` folder are from the original source.
+The files in the `locales` folder are generate via the custom build step.

+## Demo 03 variant "setuptools"

+> **NOTE**:
+> Handle this example with care.
+It might not be the best solution nor it is
+> pythonic.
+Feel free to open an Issue to provide an easier and better
+> example.

+The `mo` files (generated by the custom build step) are included as `package-data` files while installing.
+The `pyproject.toml` do define `package-data`.
+The build-backend `setuptools` will look for a folder `locales` and its content defined by the search pattern used here.

+    [tool.setuptools.package-data]
+    helloworldint = [
+        'locales/*/LC_MESSAGES/*.mo',
+    ]

 The custom build step is implemented in the `setup.py` file.
 See that file for more details and further references.

 [[gui_i18n.gif]]

 ## Demo 03 variant "hatch"

-Please see the previous variant using `setuptools` to get an idea about the approach using a custom-build step.
 Using `hatch` as build-backend the `pyproject.toml` file is modified:

     [tool.hatch.build]
     exclude = ['src/helloworldint/po']
     artifacts = ['src/helloworldint/locales/*/LC_MESSAGES/*.mo']

-The folder `po` is excluded because this files are useless for the installation.
+The folder `po` is excluded because this files are used by the custom build step but useless for the installation.
 The `artifacts` variable takes care that the `mo` files generated by the custom build step are included in the installation.
 The file `hatch_build.py` is used by default to implement custom build steps.
-See comments in the `pyproject.toml` file to see how to use different names.

 # Demo 04 - Start application "as root"